To read the full disclosure policy please click here.

 You Can Have Gorgeous Easter Decor!
 In 8 Easy Steps

-1. Create an interesting flower arrangement in pretty pastel shades.
+1. Create an impressive flower arrangement in beautiful pastel shades.

 2. Decorate your Easter table by layering crockery sets to create a complimentary colour theme.

-3. Add decorative pieces around the rooms, on mantles, tops of pianos, bookcases or shelves.
+3. Add decorative pieces to the rooms, on mantles, tops of pianos, bookcases or shelves.

 4. Fill little candy dishes wish sugared almonds and place around your home.

-Get out all of your fancy candy dishes, saucers and tea light holders (you can fill those with pretty coloured sweets/candy too).
+Get out all of your fancy candy dishes, saucers and tea light holders (you can fill those with lovely coloured sweets/candy too).